SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-10-unvax-compassion.md

 ## The Weekend Conclusion

-I may not be able to get past my anger at the willfully vaccinated.
+I may not be able to get past my anger at the willfully unvaccinated.
 But I'm glad to see there are people in important healthcare positions like Amira Mohammed, who can.

 Maybe some of her goodness will rub off on me someday.